Monday, 25 September 2017

 ACTION / IMAGE 3

-ANALYSIS AGAINST DISTINCT
+ANALYSIS AGAINST DISTINCTDescribe

 (1) This image features a cliché sign of historical conflict.
 The Roman armoured hat signifies the genre of war in a very explicit way.